ocaml/flexdll/README.md

   -explain            Explain why library objects are linked -subsystem <id>     Set the subsystem (default: console) -custom-crt         Use a custom CRT
-  -link <option>      Next argument is passed verbatim to the linker -D <symbol>         (Ignored)
+  -stack <int>        Set the stack reserve in the resulting image -link <option>      Next argument is passed verbatim to the linker -g                  (Ignored)
+  -D <symbol>         (Ignored)
   -U <symbol>         (Ignored)
-  --                  Following arguments are passed verbatim to the linker -help               Display this list of options --help              Display this list of options
+  --                  Following arguments are passed verbatim to the linker -version            Print linker version and FlexDLL directory and exit -vnum               Print linker version number and exit -help               Display this list of options --help              Display this list of options
 ```